 Sometimes the point of an elopement is running away and spontaneously getting married.
 Other times it’s a well-planned event.
 Either way, there are also people in your life who care about you and would love to be a part of your special day.

 Even though you’re eloping, you can include family and friends in your ceremony.
 It’s not uncommon for couples to have a few guests, and you can also live stream your Hawaii wedding to share your moment with loved ones anywhere in the world.

 As we’ve been wedding planning on the Hawaiian Islands since 1978, we know a thing or two about eloping in Hawaii :)

 If you have questions or want more help with planning, give us a call.
 We’re here to help.

 Need help?
-You're always welcome to contact us, call us, or schedule a time for us to call you below :)
+You're always welcome to contact us. :)